Freshwater-Marine Interaction Accounting

 | BOD₅ | mg/L | River mouth / estuary head | Indicator of organic pollution load |

-Compilers should establish monitoring stations at the upstream boundary of the estuarine ecosystem (typically the tidal limit or head of salt intrusion) and at the downstream boundary (estuary mouth or offshore reference point).
-The difference in loads between these two points may approximate the net processing (retention, transformation, or export) occurring within the estuarine ecosystem, which can then be recorded as an ecosystem service flow, though disentangling estuarine processing from tidal mixing effects remains an area of active research.
+Compilers should establish monitoring stations at the upstream boundary (tidal limit or head of salt intrusion) and downstream boundary (estuary mouth or offshore reference point).
+The difference in loads between these two points approximates net estuarine processing, which can be recorded as an ecosystem service flow, though disentangling estuarine processing from tidal mixing effects remains an area of active research.

 Linking water asset accounts to ecosystem asset accounts